 The menu is very easy to use.
 You start off by selecting the foods that you cannot have.

-Then you choose your category of food that you would like, salad, entrees, appetizers etc.
+Then you choose the category of food that you would like, salad, entrees, appetizers, etc.

 Then it will bring up the list of suitable foods.
 It also shows what is suitable but with modifications.